secrez/secrez/packages/secrez/README.md

 - Plugin architecture to allow others to add their own commands

 ## History

+__1.1.0__
+* Remove `git`.
+If used carefully, the command was helpful, but still it is at risk of creating conflicts.
+After long thoughts, I did not approve my own proposal at: https://github.com/secrez/secrez/pull/163

+__1.0.4__
+* Fix wrong example in `import`

 __1.0.3__
 * `git` asks to quit Secrez and merge manually if there are remote changes